labtrac/test-documentation/documentation/getting-started.md

 ![Adding a Job](/test-documentation/images/aj_3.png "Adding a Job"){: .center-block}

-You can attach images in a job in **'Images'**
+You can attach images in a job in **Images**

 It will ask if you wish to create an image folder.
 Click yes.

-Then add images to this folder by clicking **'Add'** and navigating to the image you would like to store on the job.
+Then add images to this folder by clicking **Add** and navigating to the image you would like to store on the job.

 ![Adding a Job](/test-documentation/images/aj_4.png "Adding a Job"){: .center-block}

-In **'Dentist Notes'** you can write any infomation you would like to send back to the dentist.
+In **Dentist Notes** you can write any infomation you would like to send back to the dentist.
 This will appear the delivery note or single invoice.

 ![Adding a Job](/test-documentation/images/aj_5.png "Adding a Job"){: .center-block}

-Now the job is ready to launch do this by clicking **'Launch F11'**.
+Now the job is ready to launch do this by clicking **Launch F11**.